-The binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product are :
+The binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics are:

-- 50% of the Sub-Fund's net assets are invested in sustainable investments aligned positively with the United Nations Sustainable Development Goals (as outlined above); - The minimum levels of sustainable investments with environmental and social objectives are respectively 5% and 15% of the Sub-Fund's net assets; - Equity investment universe is actively reduced by at least 25%; - o ESG analysis is applied to at least 90% of issuers; and - carbon emission 50% lower than the reference indicator as measured by carbon intensity. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- 10% of the Sub-Fund's net assets are invested in green, social, sustainability or sustainability-linked corporate or sovereign bonds, as well as corporate issuers positively aligned positively with the United Nations Sustainable Development Goals (as outlined above); - The minimum levels of sustainable investments with environmental and social objectives are respectively 1% and 3% of the Sub-Fund's net assets; - Investment universe is actively reduced for corporate bonds by at least 20%; and - o ESG analysis applied to at least 90% of issuers. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-The committed minimum rate of investment universe reduction for equity is 20%.
+The committed minimum rate of investment universe reduction for corporate bonds is 20%.